 Looking for other activities in Rockport?
 Try these add-ons:

-- · Visit the Paper House.
+2. Visit the Paper House.
 It’s a house made entirely out of newspapers!
-Don’t ask me why.
+You’re probably not going to see anything like it again.
 Just go because you know you’re curious now!

 The Rockport Candle Company is located at 45 Bearskin Neck.